Charles-Amédée-Philippe van Loo

 Charles-Amédée-Philippe van Loo (25 August 1719 - 15 November 1795) was a French painter of allegorical scenes and portraits.

-He studied under his father, the painter Jean-Baptiste van Loo, at Turin and Rome, where in 1738 he won the Prix de Rome, then at Aix-en-Provence, before returning to Paris in 1745.
+He studied under his father, the painter Jean-Baptiste van Loo, in Italy and in France, where in 1738 he won the Prix de Rome, then at Aix-en-Provence, before returning to Paris in 1745.
 He was invited to join the Académie Royale de Peinture et de Sculpture in 1747, and that year he married his cousin Marie-Marguerite Lebrun, daughter of the painter Michel Lebrun (died 1753).

 He was the author of the only known real-life portrait of the Marquis de Sade.

 Among his brothers were the painters François van Loo (1708-1732) and Louis-Michel van Loo (1707-1771).